 If you want to make an authentic looking map with kids, try this Tea-Stained Treasure Map from Kiwicrate.
 My kids absolutely loved it!
 I singed the edges of the map to make it look even more real.
 Instead of a cardstock recommended in the post, we used mixed media paper from my painting class.

-Did you know that cartographers make an extensive use of many mathematical concepts, such as scale, projection, and coordinate systems?
+Did you know that cartographers make use of many mathematical concepts, such as scale, projection, and coordinate systems?
 Practice beginner cartography skills with Mapping Storybooks from National Geographic.

 Pirate Science: Sensory Fun